 2.1 Meetings

-2.1.1 Radiocommunication Assembly (RA)
+2.1.1 Radiocommunication Assembly

-Article 13 of the Constitution and Article 8 of the Convention describe the duties and functions of Radiocommunication Assemblies.
-The working methods for RAs are given in § A1.2 of Annex 1 of Resolution ITU-R 1.
+Article 13 of the ITU Constitution and Article 8 of the ITU Convention describe the duties and functions of RAs.
+The working methods and structure as well as the role of each committee of the RAs are given in §§ A1.2 and A1.2.2 of Annex 1 of Resolution ITU-R 1.

-Soon after an RA, an Administrative Circular (CA) is dispatched to ITU Member States and Radiocommunication Sector Members inviting them to participate in the work of the Radiocommunication Study Groups and their subordinate Groups**.
-In addition to listing all current Groups, the Circular requests members to consult BR Circular CA/238 dated 6 February 2018 in order to obtain information on how to be notified by email when BR Administrative Circulars and Circular letters, as well as other ITU documents of interest, have been posted on the ITU website.

 2.1.2 Conference Preparatory Meeting (CPM)

 As indicated in § A1.5 of Annex 1 of Resolution ITU-R 1, Resolution ITU-R 2 describes the duties and functions of the CPM, its Annex 1 details its working methods and its Annex 2 provides the Guidelines for the preparation of the CPM Report.
-Furthermore, § A1.10 of Annex 1 to Resolution ITU-R 2 stipulates that the other working arrangements of the CPM shall be in accordance with Resolution ITU-R 1.
+Furthermore, § A1.10 of Annex 1 to Resolution ITU-R 2 stipulates that the other working arrangements of the CPM shall be in accordance with the relevant provisions of Resolution ITU-R 1.

-Therefore, unless otherwise indicated, information provided in §§ 2.4, 3, 4.4 and 7 below also applies to the CPM.
+Therefore, unless otherwise indicated, information provided in §§ 2.3, 2.4, 2.5, 2.6, 2.8, 3, 4.4, 7 and 8 also applies to the CPM.

-2.1.3 Study Group Chairmen and Vice-Chairmen (CVC)
+2.1.3 Study Groups Chairs and Vice-Chairs (CVC)

-Section A1.6.1.1 of Annex 1 of Resolution ITU-R 1 provides information on the holding of these meetings.
+Section A1.6.1.1 of Annex 1 of Resolution ITU-R 1 provides information on convening CVC meetings.

-2.1.4 Study Groups, the Coordination Committee for Vocabulary (CCV), their subordinate Groups (Working Parties (WP), Task Groups (TG), Joint Working Parties (JWP), Joint Task Groups (JTG), Rapporteur Groups (RG), Joint Rapporteur Groups (JRG), Correspondence Groups (CG)) and Rapporteurs
+2.1.4 Study Groups, the Coordination Committee for Vocabulary (CCV), their subordinate Groups (Working Parties (WP), Task Groups (TG), Joint Working Parties (JWP), Joint Task Groups (JTG), Rapporteur Groups (RG), Joint Rapporteur Groups (JRG), Correspondence Groups (CG)) and Rapporteurs)

-Articles 11 and 20 of the Convention describe the duties, functions and organization of Radiocommunication Study Groups.
-The working methods for Study Groups and their subordinate Groups are described in § A1.3 of Annex 1 of Resolution ITU-R 1.
+Articles 11 and 20 of the ITU Convention describe the duties, functions and organization of Radiocommunication SGs.
+The working methods for SGs and their subordinate Groups** are described in § A1.3 of Annex 1 of Resolution ITU-R 1.
 In particular, § A1.3.1.8 and §§ A1.3.2.6 to A1.3.2.10 of Annex 1 describe in detail the difference between, and the provisions applying to Rapporteurs, Rapporteur Groups, Joint Rapporteur Groups and Correspondence Groups.

 It should be noted that Rapporteur Groups, Joint Rapporteur Groups and Correspondence Groups are subject to limited budgetary and secretarial support.